Interpretability Guarantees with Merlin-Arthur Classifiers: Theoretical Framework

 AFC describes a possible quirk of datasets, where a set of features is strongly concentrated in a few data points in one class and spread out over almost all data points in another.
-We give an illustrative example in~\Cref{fig:afc}, and state the formal definition in~\Cref{apd:theory}.
-If a data space $\mathfrak{D}$ has a large AFC constant $\kappa$, Merlin can use features that individually appear in both classes (low precision) to indicate the class where they are spread out over almost all points.
-But Arthur can then be fooled by Morgana in the other class, where these features are concentrated in a few points, thus ensuring a small $\epsilon_M$.
+We give an illustrative example in~\Cref{fig:afc}.
+If a data space $\mathfrak{D}$ has a large AFC $\kappa$, Merlin can use features that individually appear equally in both classes (low precision) to indicate the class where they are spread over almost all points.
+Morgana can only fool Arthur in the other class where these features are highly concentrated, thus only in a few data points.
+This ensures a small $\epsilon_M$ even with uninformative features.